 The criminal homicide investigation refused to focus on the killer, who had a history of prejudicial violence and was even then being sued by Christopher Bauer for excessive use of force.
-Mitchell was in fact disciplined for repeatedly and without warning or provocation deploying his TASER on the unarmed and ultimately unconscious teen.
+Mitchell had in fact already been disciplined for repeatedly and without warning or provocation deploying his TASER on the unarmed and ultimately unconscious teen.
 But this and eight other internal investigations against Mitchell were entirely absent from the homicide file.
 Instead, the homicide investigation set out to establish an aura of criminality in the victim.
 Every available law enforcement record related to the victim was dredged up.
 A full 50 pages of the homicide report concerns itself with two incidents from Portland, Oregon.
-In one Hebert was the victim of a group assault; in the other he was merely a passenger in a DUI offense, and complied—at gunpoint—with officers’ orders.
+In one Hebert was the victim of a gang assault; in the other he was a mere passenger in somebody else’s DUI offense, and complied—at gunpoint—with officers’ orders.

-All evidence records in the homicide file list Hebert as the suspect, rather than the victim.
-Some forms, such as the original crime scene sheet and the ballistics sheet, list the police as victim.
+All evidence records in the homicide file—his own homicide, the homicide of him—list Hebert as the suspect, rather than the victim.
+Some forms, such as the original crime scene sheet and the ballistics sheet, list the police in general as victim.
 But after the crime scene was processed, the overwhelming majority of evidence was reinterpreted as a felonious assault of victim Sgt.
-Mitchell, despite unanimous agreement among all officers that he was never in danger in the incident.
+Mitchell, the actual killer, despite unanimous agreement among all officer witnesses that he was never in danger in the incident.
 The ballistics and DNA swab requests sent to the Coroner’s Lab falsely indicate that “The listed suspect pulled a knife on a Cincinnati Police Officer, then the officer fired two shots,” thus prejudicing the lab and signaling the desired forensic results.

 All three reports falsify the evidentiary record to conceal police misconduct in the investigation.
 In his presentation to the Northside Community, Demasi explained that the Hamilton County Coroner’s Office is the primary investigator in homicide cases and, until its investigator arrives, police are not to alter anything in the crime scene.
 The Coroner was not contacted until 4:36 am, over 1 hour 20 minutes after the killing.
 His investigators responded to the scene at 5:15 am.

 Officers Dawson, Kneller, Cotton, Abrams and Neal all turned their cruiser cameras off to avoid documenting the crime scene investigation.
 Only Lt.
-Milek allowed his camera to record the scene from the distance, but like Dawson and Kneller, his audio was either conveniently malfunctioning or muted in contravention of department policy.
+Milek allowed his camera to record the scene from a distance, but like Dawson and Kneller, his audio was either conveniently malfunctioning or muted in contravention of department policy.
 As a result, we have no audio documentation of what officers discussed in the aftermath of the shooting.
 Dawson’s and Milek’s videos nevertheless document the involved officers conversing and intervening directly in the crime scene, including manipulating Hebert’s body.
-It also shows that Mitchell, instead of rendering prompt medical attention to the dying man, kicked his arm to see if he was still alive.

 Demasi continued “the involved officers within, within I feel very confident within five minutes were separated.
 I’m sure you do see people searching and I’m sure you do see people looking around a lot… Supervisors, the original separation is done by supervisors.
 That follows our policies and procedures.”
 The investigative reports all “confirm” that the involved officers were immediately separated and controlled by Capt.
 Jeffrey Butler.
 Yet dispatch records, cruiser video, Sgt.
 Troy Bastin’s notes, the crime scene log, and the direct testimony of Butler and Milek all directly contradict this assertion.
-Bastin alone acted as control officer for Johnson, Stavale, Kneller and Dawson until they were transported to CIS for interrogation.
-He did not arrive until 25 minutes after the shooting.
+Bastin acted as the sole control officer for Johnson, Stavale, Kneller and Dawson until they were transported to CIS for interrogation, making separation impossible.
+And he did not arrive until 25 minutes after the shooting.

 All of these investigatory defects were inherited by the nominally independent Internal Investigation and Firearms Discharge Board.
 The latter rubberstamp review, rather than uncovering the above noted discrepancies in the homicide report, “confirms” its findings a full 44 times in the breadth of its 18 pages.
 Where the FDB generally identified a lack of communication and precipitous tactics in the incident, no individual officer’s actions were faulted.
 Citizen Complaint & Internal Audit Director Ken Glenn explained that their investigation, though genuinely independent, was solely concerned with policy and tactics, and did not conduct oversight of the police investigations.
 Noting the contradictory witness testimony, the CCIA nevertheless exonerated Mitchell.

 Among the reforms adopted after the police killing of Timothy Thomas was the protocol that the city should share information with the public through a timely press conference.
 By the time David Hebert was killed, this institution had been perverted.
-While Mayor Mark Mallory urged dispassionate patience, the inveterate obstructionist Janke took the opportunity to slander the victim and circumvent oversight.
-Demasi obfuscated and Deters exonerated.
+While Mayor Mark Mallory urged dispassionate patience, the inveterate obstructionist Janke used this opportunity to slander the victim and circumvent oversight.
+Demasi later obfuscated, and Deters finally exonerated.